1 Introduction

 In 1750 BC, Phoroneus and Aegialeus, the sons of Inachus, founded Argos and Sicyon.
 [7]

-The 5th century AD historian Orosius reports that during the time of Phoroneus, king of Argos, Phoroneus and the Parrhasians fought against the Telchines and the Caryatii.
+The 5th century AD historian Orosius reports that Phoroneus, king of Argos, and the Parrhasians fought against the Telchines and the Caryatii.
 [8]

-The Telchines are presumed to be a tribe whose ancestor was Telchin (or Telchis), the third king of Sicyon, as described by Castor.
+The Telchines are presumably a tribe whose ancestor was Telchin (or Telchis), the 3rd king of Sicyon, as described by Castor.
 [9]

-Pausanias writes that Telchin was the son of Europs, the second king of Sicyon, but if that were the case, the name Telchines would not have been a tribe.
+Pausanias writes that Telchin was the son of Europs, the 2nd king of Sicyon, but if that were the case, the tribe would not have been called Telchines.

-Since Phoroneus also had a son named Europs, it is presumed that: [10]
+From the fact that among the sons of Phoroneus there is also a son named Europs, it is assumed following.
+[10]

-The first king of Sicyon, Aegialeus, had no heir, so Aegialeus' brother Phoroneus appointed his son Europs as the second king of Sicyon.
+When Aegialeus, the first king of Sicyon, died, there was no one to succeed him, so Aegialeus' brother Phoroneus appointed his son Europs as the 2nd king of Sicyon.

-Telchin, a powerful man of Sicyon, rebelled against this measure and led his Telchines in battle, defeating Phoroneus and becoming the third king of Sicyon.[11]
+Telchin, a powerful man in Sicyon, rebelled against this and led the Telchines in battle, defeating Phoroneus, and becoming the 3rd king of Sicyon himself.
+[11]

-In Castor's list, Apis is listed as the third king of Argos and the fourth king of Sicyon.
+In Castor's list, Apis is listed as the 3rd king of Argos and the 4th king of Sicyon.
 [13]

-After Apis, a descendant of Inachus, ruled Sicyon for 25 years, it was again ruled by the Telchines.
+After being ruled by Apis, son of Phoroneus, for 25 years, Sicyon was again ruled by the Telchines.
 [14]

 After losing the battle between Apis and Telchine, Telchine's son Cres emigrated to Crete.
 [15]

-The Telchines, led by Cres, were called Eteocretans in Crete, and Cres became their king.
+The Telchines, led by Cres, were called Eteocretans in Crete, and Cres was their king.
 [16]

-The Idaean Dactyls who discovered iron on Crete were the Telchines, a race with knowledge of metalworking.[17]
+The Telchines were a race with knowledge of metalworking.
+[18]

 In 1665 BC, Sicyon became independent from the rule of Argos.
 [20]

-After that, trade between Sicyon and Telchines in Crete began.
+After that, trade activities began between Sicyon and Crete and Rhodes.

-Mycenae was located at a strategic point connecting the Gulf of Argolis with Sicyon.
+Mycenae was located at a strategic location connecting the Gulf of Argolis with Sicyon.

-It is estimated that Mycenae was founded when Argos and Sicyon were founded in 1750 BC.
+It is assumed that Mycenae was founded when Argos and Sicyon were founded.
+[21]

 4.1 Internal conflict in Argos

-Argus, son of Agenor, son of Ecbasus, son of Argus, who sided with Triops, emigrated to Mycenae, where the town came to be called Argion.
-[20]
+Argus, son of Agenor, son of Ecbasus, son of Argus, who sided with Triops, emigrated to Mycenae, where the city came to be called Argion.

-Argus married Ismene, daughter of Thurimachus, the seventh king of Sicyon.
-[22]

-Argus' son Messapus married Calchinia, daughter of Leucippus, the eighth king of Sicyon.
 [23]

+Argus married Ismene, daughter of Thurimachus, the 7th king of Sicyon.
+[25]

+Argus' son Messapus married Calchinia, daughter of Leucippus, the 8th king of Sicyon.
+[26]

-After Leucippus died, Messapus became the ninth king of Sicyon and ruled Sicyon while living in Mycenae.
-[24]
+After Leucippus died, Messapus became the 9th king of Sicyon and ruled Sicyon while living in Mycenae.
+[27]

 4.3 Battle with Argos

-In 1560 BC, Argus' son Messapus attacked Argos, and Telchines, who lived in Sicyon, joined the attack.
+In 1560 BC, Messapus, son of Argus, attacked Argos, and Telchines, who lived in Sicyon, joined the attack.

 The Pelasgians who lived in Argos migrated to various places.
 [28]